chew-z/TrackMeNot/README.md

 * changed logic of *zeitgeist* queries.
 But I am still not happy with the results.

-* added non-uniform distributions, for example for selecting of query length
+* added non-uniform distributions, for example for selecting query length

 * added XregExp.js library - now we could process queries and results in languages other then English